 Tatarian Dogwood Shrub Info

-In early spring, the dogwood leaves emerge a soft yellow green.
-In late spring, the shrubs are covered with tiny creamy yellow flowers arranged in flat-topped clusters.
-These are followed by berries in summer that provide food for wild birds.
-In fall, the leaves blaze crimson and as weather gets colder, the bare Tatarian dogwood bush stems turn blood red.
+In early spring, the dogwood leaves emerge a soft, yellow-green.
+In late spring, the shrubs are covered with tiny, creamy, yellow flowers arranged in flat-topped clusters.
+These are followed by berries in summer that provides food for wild birds.
+In fall, the leaves blaze crimson and as the weather gets colder, the bare Tatarian dogwood bush stems turn blood red.